-Simple Minds celebrate 40 iconic years in music by embarking upon a major world tour in 2020.
-Today the band, fronted by founder members Jim Kerr (vocals) and Charlie Burchill (guitar), announce details of the tour’s European dates, which covers 38 shows across 12 countries and includes a show at the Brighton Centre on 20th April 2020.
+Simple Minds celebrate 40 iconic years in music by embarking upon a major world tour in 2021 and 2022.
+The band, fronted by founder members Jim Kerr (vocals) and Charlie Burchill (guitar), announced details of the tour’s European dates, which covers 38 shows across 12 countries and includes a rescheduled show at the Brighton Centre on 2nd September 2021 – Grab your tickets HERE.

 “Simple Minds are different now,” says Jim Kerr.
 “We’re not a stock rock band, but we haven’t changed our line-up to be cool.
 We’ve done it because it’s great to have so many amazing players on board.
 I’m grateful for the career we’ve had, but I’m mad enough to think we can still hit new levels.
 This is what we do – write, record and play live.”

 “The perception that we’re now gathering pace is down to our attitude to playing live,” adds Charlie Burchill.
 “There have been lots of different incarnations of Simple Minds, but we’ve always kept our identity.
 A legacy can be a burden if you allow it to be.
 For us, it’s been empowering.”

 Simple Minds’ latest live album ‘Live In The City of Angels’ was released via BMG on 4th October 2019 and is available to order HERE.

 In addition, the band further marked their 40th anniversary celebrations with the release of the career-spanning compilation ‘40: The Best Of – 1979-2019’ on 1st November 2019 via UMC.
 Collating their early fan favourites with their era-defining hits and their essential recent material, the album is available to order HERE.
 The collection also includes a gloriously euphoric new track – a cover of King Creosote’s celebration of weekend revelry, ‘For One Night Only’.